Child Care Center and School Age Program Regulations for Licensure

 14.The use of any water fountain outside of the licensed program’s facility is prohibited.

 1.The program stocks, and makes accessible, a sufficient supply of items required to maintain personal hygiene for children and staff.
+A sufficient supply of items should include:

 2.Staff wash their hands with liquid soap and warm running water as needed and: